AviatrixSystems/Docs/HowTos/tgw_faq.rst

 - **Policy Abstraction** AWS Transit Gateway provides capability to allow two Transit Gateway route tables to propagate routes to each other, but the actual route entry programming is left to the owner.
 Transit Gateway Orchestrator builds on that and allows customers to define policies that form a security boundary.

+- **Multi Account Support** Automate the RAM resource sharing process to seamlessly manage multi account VPC attachment.

-- **Troubleshooting** Single pane of glass for troubleshooting connectivity with expert diagnosis.
+- **Troubleshooting** Single pane of glass for troubleshooting connectivity with expert diagnostics capabilities.

 - **Direct Connect Support** AWS Transit Gateway provides on-prem connectivity via IPSEC VPN.
 It does not support Direct Connect.
 With Transit Gateway Orchestrator, Direct Connect customers can immediately benefit Transit Gateway service.